TheIndianPianist/Unscientific-Calculator/README.md

 So I made one.

-Update: My calculator did not get into the next newsletter :(
+Update: My calculator did not get into the 789th newsletter :(